agrawal35/git-group-activity/README.md

-You can see that we did a fast forward merege because there were no branches that diverge from the main branch.
+You can see that we did a fast forward merge because there were no branches that diverge from the develop branch.
 Additionally, all branches were merged with the develop branch at the time of the merge.